SaintFenix/Awesome-BSD-Ports-Programs-And-Projects/README.md

 - OpenBSD ® is a registered trademark of The OpenBSD Foundation, Inc. in the United States and/or other countries.

 ***********

-## Miscallaneous Web Sources

--[Pkgs.org](https://pkgs.org/) - Pkgs.org is a website dedicated to tracking packages for multiple OS's and also does so for the NetBSD and Free BSD Projects.
--[Why-OpenBSD.Rocks](https://why-openbsd.rocks/fact/) - A site dedicated to various

 [UNIX tree]: https://upload.wikimedia.org/wikipedia/commons/7/77/Unix_history-simple.svg
 [OSS Icon]: https://svgshare.com/i/R6P.svg